Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 After all the evaluations through our school district, Aiden was placed in an all day ABA class setting.
 He would still get speech therapy twice a week & occupational therapy once a week.

-January 2014, my 3 yr old Aiden attended his first day of public school.
+January 2014, my Aiden, who was 3 years old, attended his first day of public school.
 I was of course nervous.
-I did not think I would be sending off my baby to school at 3 yrs. old!
+I did not think I would be sending off my baby to school at 3 years old!
 This was supposed to happen in Kindergarten, not now!
 This was a new experience for Aiden, and for us as parents!

 Aiden walked into his school holding his new teacher’s hand.
 As he walked down the hall to his classroom and turned to look at me, I fought to hold the tears back.
 My baby, who has had a rough journey so far, walked into school not knowing what kind of setting he was going to be a part of.
 All I prayed was for God to be with us through this new season.